steint23/a2j-kommunikationsplattform/doc/adr/0003-guidelines-for-testing.md

 ## Context

-To be defined: The issue motivating this decision, and any context that influences or constrains the decision.

 We need to ensure that our application is well tested so that all features work as expected for our users.
 There are many ways to achieve good test coverage, this ADR will document our testing guidelines.

 ## Decision

-To be defined: The change that we're proposing or have agreed to implement.

 ### We want to test the entire user journey through our application, from start to finish, to ensure that all the building blocks work together as expected.